paulffm/Dirichlet-Diffusion-Score-Model-Reimplementation/README.md

 Further, I provide a notebook to presample noise and speed up the computation.

 ## Note
-I additionally included the U-Net model from paper paper [Dirichlet Diffusion Score Model for Biological Sequence Generation](https://arxiv.org/pdf/2107.03006.pdf) which could be more suitable to the MNIST data.
+I additionally included the U-Net model from paper [Dirichlet Diffusion Score Model for Biological Sequence Generation](https://arxiv.org/pdf/2107.03006.pdf) which could be more suitable to the MNIST data.

 ## Reference